finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // QuotesApi apiInstance = apiFactory.build(QuotesApi.class);

         QuotesApi apiInstance = ApiFactoryBuilder.build(fileName).build(QuotesApi.class);
         String scope = "scope_example"; // String | The scope to use when updating or inserting the Quote Access Metadata Rule.
         UpsertQuoteAccessMetadataRuleRequest upsertQuoteAccessMetadataRuleRequest = new UpsertQuoteAccessMetadataRuleRequest(); // UpsertQuoteAccessMetadataRuleRequest | The Quote Access Metadata Rule to update or insert
         String effectiveAt = "effectiveAt_example"; // String | The date this rule will effective from OffsetDateTime effectiveUntil = OffsetDateTime.now(); // OffsetDateTime | The effective date until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata try {
+            // uncomment the below to set overrides at the request level
+            // QuoteAccessMetadataRule result = apiInstance.upsertQuoteAccessMetadataRule(scope, upsertQuoteAccessMetadataRuleRequest, effectiveAt, effectiveUntil).execute(opts);

             QuoteAccessMetadataRule result = apiInstance.upsertQuoteAccessMetadataRule(scope, upsertQuoteAccessMetadataRuleRequest, effectiveAt, effectiveUntil).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {